How to make a website compliant with Europe law?

 Privacy is dead, and social media holds the smoking gun.

 One of the most high-profile requirements was the GDPR (General Data Protection Regulation) adopted in 2016, which changed a lot of things in the field of personal data collection and processing.
 The order increased the transparency of personal data's use and collection, transmission and use.

 Cookies are very popular for storing data in user sessions, and services for website visit analytics are very popular on websites.

 The European directive on electronic privacy (ePrivacy) requires the companies to offer the user, in the case of using cookies for analytics, and marketing, the option of choosing if they agree to the use of services.

 This rule does not apply to functional cookies (e.g., cookies that store login information)

-But this directive does not only apply to cookies but to all technologies that enable storage on the computer and re-recognition of users, including possible storage in the browser's local storage (LocalStorage, SessionStorage).
+But this directive applies not only to cookies but to all technologies that enable storage on the computer and re-recognition of users, including possible storage in the browser's local storage (LocalStorage, SessionStorage).

 Privacy is not something that I'm entitled to, it's an absolute prerequisite.